Licensing text and photos

 Using our photos and artworks

-For the avoidance of doubt, please note that "noncommercial" means you may not charge a fee for access to any printed or electronic publication (including a website or other online system) that includes our work, charge a fee for the use of our work, use it in any paid-for publication (whether commercial, educational, or whatever), use it to sell, endorse, or promote any product or service, or earn any money from it by advertising or any other means whatosever, irrespective of whether you make a profit.
+For the avoidance of doubt, please note that our definition of "noncommercial" means you may not charge a fee for access to any printed or electronic publication (including a website or other online system) that includes our work, charge a fee for the use of our work, use it in any paid-for publication (whether commercial, educational, or whatever), use it to sell, endorse, or promote any product or service, use it as part of providing any kind of commercial service, or earn any money from it by advertising or any other means whatosever, irrespective of whether you make a profit.

-Any photos or artworks on this site that are specifically marked "www.explainthatstuff.com" are ones we have created and to which we own the rights.
+Most of the photos and artworks on this site exclusively watermarked "www.explainthatstuff.com" are ones we have created and to which we own the rights.
 You're very welcome to use and reuse them for free, for noncommercial purposes only, under the terms of the Creative Commons NC-SA license.
-For noncommercial purposes, you don't need to ask permission to use images we have created, but it is a legal requirement that you attribute the images properly: please kindly ensure you credit explainthatstuff.com and, if you wish, make a link to the page on our website where the original image appears (a "nofollowed" link is absolutely fine).
-Some HTML along these lines would be just great, thanks:
+For noncommercial purposes, you don't need to ask permission to use images we have created, but it is a legal requirement that you attribute the images properly: please kindly ensure you credit explainthatstuff.com.
+You don't need to link to this website (if you want to do so, that's entirely up to you).

 We can license any of our photos or artworks for commercial use either online or offline.
 The precise licensing fee is negotiable and varies according to how and where you want to use an image (for example, how big it will be on the page), the type of use you intend (commercial or educational), your print run, and so on.
-We will happily customize our "how-it-works" artworks to your precise requirements and we can often redraw low-resolution artworks in high-resolution (typically 3000 pixels across and whatever number of DPI you require).
+We will happily customize our "how-it-works" artworks to your precise requirements and we can often redraw low-resolution artworks in high-resolution (typically 300 dpi).
+We can supply artworks with or without text labels/numbering, as you wish.

-We price hi-res artworks individually according to their complexity (how long they took to draw) and any extra work you'd like us to do to them.
+We price hi-res artworks individually according to their complexity (how long they took to draw) and any extra work you'd like us to do to them (priced per hour).
+If you're a commercial publisher and you license your own artworks and photographs, we will look up your licensing fees and typically charge you no less than you charge other people for similar material.

 If you'd like to use our photos or artworks, please let us know your requirements and we'll generally reply within 24 hours.